caburj/mext/README.md

 });

 // extend class Foo
+// `extend` takes the definition to extend, and a function
-// The argument of the callback is the compiled class to be extended. const FooExt1 = extend(FooDef, (CompiledFoo) => {
+// that returns the extended class. const FooExt1 = extend(FooDef, (CompiledFoo) => {
   return class extends CompiledFoo {
     get value() {